What is a Trademark Office Action?

 What if I don't respond to an office action?

-You have six months (this will be reduced to three months effective December 3, 2022) from the date the office action was issued to respond.
-If you do not file a response with the USPTO on or before the due date, your trademark application will essentially terminate and be marked abandoned.
+You have three months from the date the office action was issued to respond.
+If you do not file a response with the USPTO on or before the due date, your trademark application will terminate and be marked abandoned.
 At this point, with some exceptions, your trademark application will no longer be eligible to be registered.
 For the most part, after this occurs, the only way to seek registration of that trademark is to start the process from the beginning.

 As mentioned, there are a few exceptions in that it may be possible to revive an application for a limited time after the office action due date if the failure to respond to the office action was unintentional.